bananabrewery/TiltSense/README.md

 ## 🙌 Contribute

 Pull requests are welcome!
-Feel free to fork, modify, and share ideas via issues or discussions.
+Fork the repo, improve the code or docs, and open a PR.
+You can also contribute by sharing feedback or joining discussions.

 ---